 - Change your locks: Most RV storage compartments have the same locks as other RVs.
 Do your best to change all factory default locks.

 - Keep your expensive belongings out of sight: Have a safe spot to store expensive items such as under the bed, in a closet, or even in a locked box.

 What About Insurance?

-So what happens if you follow all these rules and a thief still comes by and helps themselves to a your stuff?
+So what happens if you follow all these rules and a thief still comes by and helps themselves to your stuff?
 That’s where RV insurance comes in.
 Be sure to check with your insurance company and find out if your policy covers the items in your RV, or only your RV itself.
 If the first one doesn’t apply you should immediately upgrade your insurance policy.

 For most people an expensive RV security system is overkill.
-The best thing to do is to keep you calm and enjoy your vacation.
+The best thing to do is to keep yourself calm and enjoy your vacation.
 During that time, stay alert to your surroundings and know your neighbors.
 Try to maintain a low profile and don’t brag about your expensive belongings.
 Park in a well-lit area or bring extra lighting with you.
 This will keep you safe from all potential thieves without spending a lot of money.